Ibinou/iTweakHub/README.md

 ## What you get
 - An app with sleek and modern UI
 - An app to sign and install your favourite apps
-- An app to get tutorials and articles about the sideloadind
+- An app to get tutorials and articles about the sideloading

 ## Repos
 We juse repos to handle our apps